getlantern/geneva-cli/README.md

 ## Notes

-This was tested on a 64-bit Windows 10 machine, if you run this on Windows 11 or on 32-bit please let us know how it goes.
+This was tested on a 64-bit Windows 10 machine

-If you run it under LSW I cannot gaurantee it will run, if it does please let us know.
+Not tested on WSL

 ## Help Output
 ```
 NAME:
-   geneva - A new cli application
+   geneva - Genetic Evasion for windows

 USAGE:
    geneva-cli.exe [global options] command [command options] [arguments...]